polo2ro/imapbox/README.md

 Imapbox was designed to archive multiple mailboxes in one common directory tree, copies of the same message spread knew several account will be archived once using the Message-Id property.

+## Use cases

+* Report on a website the content of an email address, like a maillling list.
+* Sharing address of several employees to perform cross-searches on a common database.
+* Archiving an imap account because of mailbox size restrictions, or to restrain the used disk space on the imap server

 ## Config file